nguyentrongphuc/Document/Repositories/python/README.md

 > with open('my_path/my_file.txt', 'r') as f:
 >     file_data = f.read()
 >
+>
+> def create_cast_list(filename):
+>    cast_list = []
+>    with open(filename) as f:
+>        for line in f:
+>            name = line.split(",")[0]
+>            cast_list.append(name)
+>
+>    return cast_list
+>
+> cast_list = create_cast_list('flying_circus_cast.txt')
+>
+> for actor in cast_list:
+>    print(actor)
+>
 >```

 ## The Standard Library
 https://pymotw.com/3/

+## IPython
+There is actually an awesome alternative to the default Python interactive interpreter, IPython, which comes with many additional features.

+- tab completion
+- ? for details about an object
+- ! to execute system shell commands
+- syntax highlighting!
+and a lot more you can find here! https://ipython.org/ipython-doc/3/interactive/tutorial.html

 # References
 - document: document: https://peps.python.org/pep-0008/

+# Useful Third-Party Packages
+- Being able to install and import third party libraries is useful, but to be an effective programmer you also need to know what libraries are available for you to use.
+People typically learn about useful new libraries from online recommendations or from colleagues.
+If you're a new Python programmer you may not have many colleagues, so to get you started here's a list of packages that are popular with engineers at Udacity.

+- IPython - A better interactive Python interpreter https://ipython.org
+- requests - Provides easy to use methods to make web requests.
+Useful for accessing web APIs.
+- Flask - a lightweight framework for making web applications and APIs.
+- Django - A more featureful framework for making web applications.
+Django is particularly good for designing complex, content heavy, web applications.
+- Beautiful Soup - Used to parse HTML and extract information from it.
+Great for web scraping. https://www.crummy.com/software/BeautifulSoup/
+- pytest - extends Python's builtin assertions and unittest module. https://docs.pytest.org/en/7.4.x/
+- PyYAML - For reading and writing YAML files. https://pyyaml.org/wiki/PyYAML
+- NumPy - The fundamental package for scientific computing with Python.
+It contains among other things a powerful N-dimensional array object and useful linear algebra capabilities. https://numpy.org
+- pandas - A library containing high-performance, data structures and data analysis tools.
+In particular, pandas provides dataframes! https://pandas.pydata.org
+- Matplotlib - a 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments. https://matplotlib.org
+- ggplot - Another 2D plotting library, based on R's ggplot2 library. https://pypi.org/project/ggplot/
+- Pillow - The Python Imaging Library adds image processing capabilities to your Python interpreter. https://python-pillow.org
+- pyglet - A cross-platform application framework intended for game development.  https://pyglet.org
+- Pygame - A set of Python modules designed for writing games. https://www.pygame.org/news
+- pytz - World Timezone Definitions for Python - https://pytz.sourceforge.net